GuruKulaDesam/Divine-Nest/PRIVACY_POLICY.md

 ---

-*By using Divine Nest, you agree to the collection and use of information in accordance with this policy.*
+*By using Home Management Suite, you agree to the collection and use of information in accordance with this policy.*